-8.2 Impact of Off-Line Profiling
+8.2 Influence of Off-Line Profiling

 In our experiments we used performance graphs that were measured in advance in a controlled environment.
-In real life, artificial intelligence methods should be used to collect such data on-the-fly, considering both data accumulation and data freshness in view of changing environment conditions.
-Since the accuracy of the best on-the-fly methods is bounded by the accuracy of hindsight, we can bound the impact of refraining from on-the-fly evaluation on the performance graphs.
-In Figure 7 we compare our benchmarks' predicted performance (according to measured load and memory quantities, and using Figure 2) with performance values measured during Ginseng experiments for the same loads and memory quantities.
-The experimental values were collected after the memory usage stabilized (more than T{memory} after a memory change).
+In real life, such data should be collected on-line, considering both data accumulation and data freshness in view of changing environment conditions.
+Since the accuracy of the best online methods is bounded by the accuracy of hindsight, we can bound the influence of refraining from on-line evaluation on the performance graphs.
+In Figure 7 we compare our benchmarks' predicted performance (deduced from measured load and memory quantities using the functions in Figure 2, which were measured without memory overcommitment) with performance values measured during Ginseng experiments for the same loads and memory quantities.
+The experimental values were collected after the memory usage stabilized.
 The comparison shows that the profiled data is accurate enough, as can be seen when comparing Ginseng's results in the full experiments to its results with simulated guests in Figure 5.